UltraCakeBakery/kit-forms/README.md

 - 🤖 A lot of busy work is done for you, intellegently and quickly.
 - 👐🏻 Consistent surface level validation on both client and server side.
 - ⚡ Native browser formvalidation first approach, for maximum compatibility and the best possible user experience.
-- 🦯 Accessible and WCAG compliant default components.
+- 🦯 Accessible and WCAG compliant components out of the box.
+- 🤓 Fully typed using typescript, ~with automatic type declartion generation for action handlers~.
 - 🏃🏻‍♂️ It is the fastest performing form validation library available for SvelteKit.
 - 🚀 Cut your codebase in half and ship pages with forms faster then every before!

-- 🤓 Fully typed using typescript, with automatic type declartion generation for action handlers.
+> 🧪 This library is a release-candidate state.
+Though all advertised features have been added and the documentation is being finalized, minor changes and bugs are still to be expected.

 # Prerequisite